vlasscontreras/php-trainer/README.md

 #### Union Types (PHP ^8.0)

 When a function/method can handle multiple (but specific) types of arguments, we can type-hint those in the function definition.
-Notice that this kind of existed in PHP 7 with the `?` before the type token, but it was just a union between the given type and `null`.
+Notice that this kind of type hinting existed in PHP 7 with the `?` before the type token, but it was just a union between the given type and `null`.

 ```php
 function cancel(string | DateTime $when)